 From it's humble beginnings at High Street on the 10th March 1919, St Mary's Primary School opened under the guidance of Miss Anne Hanrahan with 75 students.
-St Mary's has grown to its current student population of approximately 600 students and over one hundred staff at its present Murlong Street site.
+St Mary's has grown considerably over the past 100 years to meet the needs of local families in our community.